maxmitchenko/library-project-ReactCourse/README.md

-# book-catalogue-MERN
- my first MERN project
+# Final project for React courses